Dating For Distraction Helped Me Cope With My Dad’s Death

 The final stage of grief is acceptance.
 That’s a nice word.
 It sounds like a Zen-like state of openness and newfound peace.

-But now I understand that acceptance is actually a heartbreaking realization.
+But now I understand that acceptance is actually a heartbreaking realisation.
 My father is dead and nothing can bring him back.
 Not an old boyfriend, not a new boyfriend.
-Acceptance is not a relief; it’s the realization that you will always carry grief with you.
+Acceptance is not a relief; it’s the realisation that you will always carry grief with you.

 Advertisement